GodotSteam/GodotSteam/docs/tutorials/exporting_shipping.md

 This topic comes up a lot and _also_ trips folks up a lot; so this tutorial is here to help.
 Exporting and shipping your game with GodotSteam is pretty easy once you get the flow down.
 This tutorial assumes you are downloading pre-compiled versions of the GodotSteam templates instead of compiling them; however, it will obviously work the same with the ones you compile yourself.

+Please note that if you are using the GDNative version of GodotSteam, this tutorial does not apply to you.
+You will need to use the normal Godot templates either installed throught the normal editor or downloaded from their site.
+Using the GodotSteam templates with the GDNative version will cause you a lot of issues.

 ---

 ## Exporting